practicalli/spacemacs-config/README.md

 If you are happy to use my Spacemacs configuration as it is, then remove your `~/.spacemacs` file and start Emacs.

-## Use this configuration and an example
+## Use this configuration as an example

 Clone this repository and review the configurations I have chosen, not everything may be to your preferred way of working.